PACE-challenge/pacechallenge.org/2022/tracks.md

 ## Exact Track

-Your submission should find an optimal feedback vertex set (see also the [problem description](/2022/directed-fvs/)) within 30 minutes.
+Your submission should find an optimal (minimum) feedback vertex set (see also the [problem description](/2022/directed-fvs/)) within 30 minutes.
 We expect your submission to be an exact algorithm, although we do not ask you to provide a proof of it.
 If we find through code checks or experiments that your algorithm is not an exact algorithm, then it will be excluded from the track.
+If your program does not find an optimum solution within the time limit, you have to return a solution file that contains only the number `-1`.
-If for some instance your program returns a solution that is not optimal within the time limit, your submission will be disqualified.
+If for some instance your program returns a solution that is not optimal within the time limit, either because it is not minimum or not a feedback vertex set, then your submission will be disqualified.
-Moreover, if the output of your program for any instance turns out to be not a feedback vertex set, your submission will be disqualified as well.
 See also the [input format](#input-format) and [output format](#output-format).

 **Ranking method:**
 You will be ranked by the number of solved instances.